 - US$300 application fee

 More documents might be required but I struggled to understand everything I was told due to the language barrier.
 Worst of all the Ukrainian visa takes 15 days from the application date.
-As much as I would like to visit Ukraine I unfortunately didn’t have the time to go ahead with getting the visa.
+As much as I would like to visit Ukraine I, unfortunately, didn’t have the time to go ahead with getting the visa.
 I regret not visiting when I had the chance.

 Transnistria’s Militarised Border: Entering by Car

 Driving from Chisinau to the Transnistrian border takes less than an hour.
 The first stop is the Moldovan side of the border where they will either wave you through or do a quick check of your road tax documents.